-You should consider submitting VA Form 21-674, Request for Approval of School Attendance, to the VA if the following apply:
+You should consider submitting VA Form 21-674, Request for Approval of School Attendance (and its companion, VA Form 21-674b School Attendance Report), to the VA if the following apply:

-You do not see your child on your award, and your child recently turned 18 and is enrolled in:
+- You do not see your child on your award, and

 - about to enter college, or